 With so many views illustrating so many locations/events/social life from Edwardian Coventry and Warwickshire it may be possible to make a selection on a specialist subject not mentioned above.

 Arrangements for booking a talk

 I can provide all projection equipment necessary except for a screen (though a blank wall would be fine).
 I am happy to speak to any size audience large or small.
-I charge a fee of £25-£50+ depending on the size of the audience and distance to travel.
+I charge a fee of £50 which goes to the Marton Museum of Country Bygones.
 I am happy to provide my services for free for suitable charitable fund raising events.
-Contact firstname.lastname@example.org
+Contact email@example.com